 Also, during winter, pitcher plants need any developing pitchers to remain in the pot covered by a thick layer of mulch and covered with a plastic container.

 Tip: During this time, it is possible to allow the plant to sit outdoors.
+Here is a guide to taking care of a pitcher plant in winter.

 Divide and repot if needed